frequently asked questions

 • Whilst conventional boundary fences will not be permitted under our Neighbourhood Management Statement to ensure the free movement of wildlife (and kids) throughout the community, the planting of trees and shrubs to mark our boundaries will be fine, and internal fences and walls to create private courtyards will be okay.

 • Engagement in community activities will be generally be optional, as feelings of reluctant obligation are not a great basis for “community glue”.
 The desire to hang out and co-create is much healthier.
-When we have things we need to do to look after our shared community land and facilities then we would be working together but it could be in small groups at different times.
+When we have things we need to do to look after our shared community land and facilities then we would be working together but it could be in small groups at different times and offering our natural skills, gifts and unique talents.

 15. What does the name “Jagera” mean?